shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 Initiative doesn’t stop once all monsters are dead.
 Initiative only stops when all players agree to stop initiative.

+## Attacking

+When you attack with a melee or ranged weapon, you may spend one of your hit dice to add its max value to your attack roll.
+You may do this before or after it has been determined whether or not the attack hits.

 ## Crits

 A crit on an attack roll is an automatic success, but you must still check to see if it beats the target’s AC.
 If the crit does not beat the target’s AC, roll damage like normal.
 If the crit beats the target’s AC, then the damage roll is automatically set to its max value.

-A crit grants you +1 atk against the target, and it lowers the number requirement for a crit by 1.
+Each crit gives you 1 crit point on the target.
+For each crit point you have on a target, you have +1 to hit against that target, and it lowers the number requirement to crit against that target by 1.
+Example: 3 crit points on an owlbear gives you +3 to hit against that owlbear, and now rolling a 17, 18, 19, or 20 on your attack roll count as a crit against that owlbear.

+If the attack roll is not a crit, but is double the target’s AC or more, it becomes a crit.

 ## Fumbles

 A fumble on an attack roll is not an automatic failure.
 It can still beat the target’s AC.
-If a fumble beats the target’s AC, roll damage like normal, but the target takes half damage.
+If a fumble beats the target’s AC, roll damage like normal, but the damage is halved, rounded down.

+When you fumble, creatures within melee range of you can use their reaction to make a melee weapon attack against you.

+If the fumble is double the target’s AC or more, it does not become a crit.

+## Dying

+When a player drops to 0 hit points, they fall unconscious.
+If they don’t receive medical attention by the end of their third turn dead, they die.

+This rule applies to mobs and bosses as well.

+When a creature receives medical attention, their hit points goes up to at least 1.
+Any amount of healing on a dying creature restores hit points and stabilizes them.
+When a dying creature is stabilized, they gain the Sleeping status.

 ## Death